khonsulabs/cushy/README.md

   })
   ```

-  This snippet creates the button lebeled *Increment* that has the closure
+  This snippet creates the button labeled *Increment* that has the closure
   invoked each time the button is clicked.
 Inside of the closure, the counter is incremented, and the label

 ## Trying the examples yourself